-General worldwide economic conditions remain unstable.
-Prolonged economic uncertainties or downturns could harm our business operations or financial results.
-For example, the decision by referendum to withdraw the United Kingdom (U.K.) from the European Union ("Brexit") in June 2016 caused significant volatility in global stock markets and fluctuations in currency exchange rates and the impending Brexit has arguably caused and may continue to cause delays in purchasing decisions by our potential and current customers affected by this transition.
-The results of this referendum, or other global events such as the recent imposition of various trade tariffs, may continue to create global economic uncertainty not only in the U.K., but in other regions in which we have significant operations.
-These conditions make it difficult for our customers and us to forecast and plan future business activities accurately, and they could cause our customers to reevaluate their decision to purchase our products, which could delay and lengthen our sales cycles or result in cancellations of planned purchases.
-Furthermore, during challenging economic times our customers may face issues in gaining timely access to sufficient credit, which could result in an impairment of their ability to make timely payments to us.
+Further, Brexit, or other global events such as the recent imposition of various trade tariffs by the United States and China, may continue to create global economic uncertainty not only in the U.K., but in other regions in which we have significant operations.
+These conditions may make it difficult for our customers and us to forecast and plan future business activities accurately, and they could cause our customers to reevaluate their decision to purchase our products, which could delay and lengthen our sales cycles or result in cancellations of planned purchases.
+Moreover, during challenging economic times our customers may face issues in gaining timely access to sufficient credit, which could result in an impairment of their ability to make timely payments to us.
 If that were to occur, we may not receive amounts owed to us and may be required to record an allowance for doubtful accounts, which would adversely affect our financial results.
-A substantial downturn in the P&C insurance industry may cause firms to react to worsening conditions by reducing their capital expenditures, reduc
+A substantial downturn in the P&C insurance industry may cause firms to react to worsening conditions by reducing their capital expenditures, reducing their spending on information technology, delaying or canceling information technology projects, or seek to lower their costs by renegotiating vendor contracts.
+Negative or worsening conditions in the general economy both in the United States and abroad, including conditions resulting from financial and credit market fluctuations, could cause a decrease in corporate spending on enterprise software in general, and in the insurance industry specifically, and negatively affect the rate of growth of our business.

-The increased pace of consolidation in the P&C insurance industry may result in reduced overall spending on our products.
+Furthermore, the increased pace of consolidation in the P&C insurance industry may result in reduced overall spending on our products.
 Acquisitions of customers can delay or cancel sales cycles and because we cannot predict the timing or duration of such acquisitions, our results of operations could be materially impacted by the change in the industry.

-Factors outside of our control including but not limited to natural catastrophes and terrorism may adversely impact the P&C insurance industry, preventing us from expanding or maintaining our existing customer base and increasing our revenue.
+Factors outside of our control, including, but not limited to, natural catastrophes and terrorism may adversely impact the P&C insurance industry, preventing us from expanding or maintaining our existing customer base and increasing our revenue.

-Our customers are P&C insurers which have experienced, and will likely experience in the future, losses from catastrophes or terrorism that may adversely impact their businesses.
-Catastrophes can be caused by various events, including, without limitation, hurricanes, tsunamis, floods, windstorms, earthquakes, hail, tornadoes, explosions, severe weather and fires.
+Our customers are P&C insurers that have experienced, and will likely experience in the future, losses from catastrophes or terrorism that may adversely impact their businesses.
+Catastrophes can be caused by various events, including, without limitation, hurricanes, tsunamis, floods, windstorms, earthquakes, hail, tornadoes, explosions, severe weather, and fires.
 Global warming trends are contributing to an increase in erratic weather patterns globally and intensifying the impact of certain types of catastrophes.
-Moreover, acts of terrorism or war could cause disruptions to our businesses or our customers' businesses or the economy as a whole.
+Moreover, acts of terrorism or war could cause disruptions to our business or our customers' businesses or the economy as a whole.
 The risks associated with natural catastrophes and terrorism are inherently unpredictable, and it is difficult to forecast the timing of such events or estimate the amount of losses they will generate.
-In both 2017 and 2018, for example, parts of the United States suffered extensive damage due to multiple hurricanes and fires.
-We anticipate the combined effect of those losses on P&C insurers to be very large.
-Such losses due to future events may adversely impact our current or potential customers, which may prevent us from maintaining or expanding our customer base and increasing our revenue as such events may cause customers to postpone purchases of new offerings and professional service engagements or to discontinue existing projects.
+In recent years, for example, parts of the United States suffered extensive damage due to multiple hurricanes and fires.
+The combined effect of those losses on P&C insurers was significant.
+Such losses and losses due to future events may adversely impact our current or potential customers, which may prevent us from maintaining or expanding our customer base and increasing our revenue, as such events may cause customers to postpone purchases of new offerings and professional service engagements or to discontinue existing projects.